apg/sigusr2.net/src/entry/stupid-programming-language-arguments.md

 For each binding, we need "`let `", 4 characters, an "`=`", 1 character,
 and "` in`", 3 characters--8 characters for each new binding, minimum.
 A simple formula then, is `8n` where `n` is the number of bindings.

+*Update:* A friend suggested that we could use "`and`" and remove the need for the "`in`" here, but that implements recursive bindings which are semantically similar to Scheme's "`letrec`" which makes it an apples to orange's comparison.

 Let's now consider Scheme: